 The second floor will be a place where clients can build their “recovery capital” with spaces for education programs, vocational training, creativity, and personal development.
 There will also be spaces for community meetings—such as NA/AA meetings—as well as welcoming spaces to meet and reunite with friends and family.
 The floor features dedicated spaces for music instruction, art, carving, and drawing areas for clients.

 The third floor will house programming and residential spaces dedicated to serving the unique needs of women.
-This is a reprisal of our former Homestead Women’s Treatment program consisting of 22 new addiction treatment beds, which will also include four self-contained transitional housing units for women in the later phase of the program.
+This is a reprisal of our former Homestead Women’s Treatment Program consisting of 22 new addiction treatment beds, which will also include four self-contained transitional housing units for women in the later phase of the program.
 Women will also have access to their own private outdoor green space and there will be an outdoor courtyard accessible to all clients.

 Two of VHL’s existing 24-hour emergency shelters (The Beacon and The Haven) are housed on the 4th floor.
-With 60 and 40 beds respectively, including a combined 20 accessible beds these shelters will provide a safe place of refuge for over 200 adults every night.
+With 60 and 40 beds respectively, including a combined 20 accessible beds our collective shelters will provide a safe place of refuge for 184 adults every night.
 Clients staying at these shelters are encouraged to work with our caseworkers and outreach teams to address their housing obstacles.
 Staff assists clients with employment, mental and physical health care, housing, social assistance, and other resources that will help them move to long-term housing.
 The floor features daily program activities, natural light, and access to fresh air and green spaces.

 The fifth floor will house two separate programs: residential services and counselling support for up to 26 individuals on conditional release from federal institutions, offered in partnership with Correctional Services Canada.
 The overnight Crosswalk shelter provides 34 beds – including seven accessible beds – to the episodic or chronic homeless with severe challenges related to basic needs.